UW-GAC/django-anvil-consortium-manager/docs/user_guide.rst

 You can share a workspace with a group using three different options.

 1. Navigate to `Workspaces -> Share a workspace with a group`.
-This allows you to select both the workspace and the Managed Group.
+This allows you to select both the workspace and the Managed Group on one form.
 2. Navigate to a Workspace detail page and click the "Share this workspace with a group" button.
 This allows you to select the Managed Group with which to share the workspace.
 3. Navigate to a Managed Group detail page and click the "Share a workspace with this group" button.
 This allows you to select the Workspace to share with this group.